In this tutorial, we will show you how to configure and remotely control PhantomX Pincher Robot connected to the Rover.

 To test Motion Planning with MoveIt! :

-turtlebot_arm_moveit launch file:
+pincher_arm_moveit launch file:

-Planning tab in Motion Planning display
+Planning tab in Motion Planning display,

-Move interactive marker to intended position
+Move interactive marker to the intended goal position of the end effector,

 Plan to see Motion visualization and then